gabraham/flashpca/README.md

 ## Output

-flashpca produces the following files:
+By default, flashpca produces the following files:

 * `eigenvectors.txt`: the top k eigenvectors of the covariance X X<sup>T</sup> / p, same as matrix U from the SVD of the genotype matrix